009Kings/Spellsword/README.md

 **Monday** was spent importing my auth-boilerplate, wrangling with git, and database set up.
 I had to finagle my way around 'class' being a javascript thing that I cannot use.
 I may never stop Finagling.

 **Tuesday** is for finishing the database setup (adding classes and the many to many reference tables) and adding some sweet routes.
+Until the sickness took hold, then it was for blowing my nose, taking medication, and sneezing.

 #### Sprint 2 (Wednesday and Thursday)
 ###### The Plan:
 MVP(functionality and basic styling)

 ###### The Execution:
+**Wednesday** was spend making up for lost time during my sickness on Tuesday.
+First thing first was to debug the populating of the DB, turns out, there are some school sections of the spells that don't have the url, so I had to create a database call to create the relationship.

 #### Sprint 3 (Friday - Monday)
 ###### The Plan: